Easter Baskets for Food Bank – with an emphasis on tooth care

 - adding a kid friendly tube of tooth paste

 Started in 2013 as a Silver Award project by a Moorpark Cadette troop, one of the older troops from the Service Unit usually heads up the project now – and collects hundreds of baskets each spring.
-The Girl Scouts of 20+ troops bring a basket or two from each member to a “drop off party” at a local pizza parlor.
+The girls of 20+ troops bring a basket or two from each member to a “drop off party” at a local pizza parlor.
 The restaurant donates 10% back to the project too.
 Girls Scouts often go to a dollar-type store to fill the baskets.
 “It’s a great way to budget and learn how to comparison shop (thus earning badges about dollars and sense.)” says leader Brenda Cusick.
 “It was quite a bit harder to think about how to make the basket fun AND more healthy this year” said Senior Brooke Cusick.
 “We still put in a couple of fun candy items – but were more thoughtful about that.”

 Did you enjoy this article?